hoangduytran/blender-manual/manual/files/custom_properties.rst

    :Boolean: A data type that has two possible values e.g. ``True`` or ``False``.
    :Boolean Array: A collection of boolean values  e.g. ``[True, False, True]``
    :String: A sequence of characters such as "Some Text".
+   :Data-Block: A reference to a Blender object, see :doc:`/files/data_blocks`.
    :Python: Edit a Python data type directly, used for unsupported data types.

 Array Length